-For the victims, the situation ultimately amounted to little more than a tense few moments – the authorities were even able to recover most of their money later.
+For the victims, the situation amounted to little more than a tense few moments – the authorities were even able to recover most of their money later.
 Eventually, it might even become a scary, funny story that they retell over holiday dinners every year.

 The Texas Penal Code explains robbery and aggravated robbery crimes as follows:

-- Serious bodily injury.As far as we know, the victims weren’t injured at all, let alone seriously.
+- Serious bodily injury.As far as we know, the victims were not injured at all, let alone seriously.
 They certainly were placed in fear of imminent bodily injury or death, but no actual injury occurred.
 Based on that, the first aggravating factor would not apply.

 - Elderly or disabled victims.We know the victims were a couple, but their ages are not mentioned.
 Because of this, we must assume that they were not elderly or disabled, and that this aggravating factor would not apply either.

 - The use of a deadly weapon.Here’s where things get tricky.
 With the benefit of hindsight, we know that the “gun” used in the robbery was really just a toy.
 Obviously, a toy gun is not a deadly weapon.

-This is where the aggravated charge comes from, and a significant amount of attention in the case will likely be spent with the prosecution working to prove that the victims believed the accused had a deadly weapon, while the defense argues that they should have known it was fake.
+This is where the aggravated charge comes from, and a significant amount of attention in the case will be spent with the prosecution working to prove that the victims believed the accused had a deadly weapon, while the defense argues that they should have known it was fake.

-Because this evidence supports the threat of deadly force along with an item that could potentially be perceived as a deadly weapon, prosecutors are likely to build a strong case around those aggravated robbery charges.
+Because this evidence supports the threat of deadly force along with an item that could potentially be perceived as a deadly weapon, prosecutors are likely to build a compelling case around those aggravated robbery charges.

 Only a skilled Texas criminal defense attorney will be able to credibly advise on the best defense strategies for fighting robbery charges in this specific situation, but it is possible that their lawyer might attempt a combination of common defense strategies – lack of intent to harm someone plus the argument that the toy gun was not in fact a deadly weapon, for example.
-Even if the court sides with the defense on that, the defendants will likely need to address the recklessness of their actions.
+Even if the court sides with the defense on that, the defendants will need to address the recklessness of their actions.

 What is at stake?